-Tell students that despite this significant discrimination, which has continued to varying degrees, Chinese immigrants have made many contributions to the United States in addition to building the Transcontinental Railroad.
+Tell students that despite this significant discrimination from the very beginning, which continued to varying degrees throughout the 20th century, Chinese immigrants have made major contributions to the United States.
 Either in class or for homework, ask students to read this article from New American Economy: The Transcontinental Railroad at 150: The Contributions of Chinese Immigrants and Chinese Americans.
 Students should use whatever tools and structures they are familiar with to support their reading, but we suggest a 3-2-1 written response:

 - 3 interesting or important facts

 - 2 things that surprised you

-- 1 major takeaway from the article
+- ▶ 1 major takeaway from the article